maxresd3fault/dmctv-stats/README.md

 ## Requirements

 - AMX Mod X (tested on 1.8.2, might work on other versions)
-- Remote SQL database with the following structure:
+- SQL database with the following structure:

 ```sql
 CREATE TABLE IF NOT EXISTS player_stats (